 WHAT IS THE STANDARD CEILING HEIGHT?

-Regulations state that habitable rooms must have a standard home ceiling height of 2400mm (2.4 metres).
-Habitable rooms include bedrooms, living room, dining room, family room, and any other rooms that you spend bulk amounts of time in.
+The National Construction Code states that habitable rooms must have a standard home ceiling height of 2400mm (2.4 metres).
+Habitable rooms include bedrooms, living room, dining room, family room, and other rooms where you spend most of your time.